New EnglandFarm Guide

 Blueberry Picking in Connecticut: Best Farms for U-Pick Berries

-A polished half-day guide to Connecticut blueberry fields, orchard markets, bakeries, and family farm stops worth checking before you drive.
+A polished half-day guide to Connecticut blueberry fields, orchard markets, bakeries, and family farm stops with useful same-day farm notes.

 Blueberry picking in Connecticut has a calm, sunny rhythm.
 Strawberry season gets the early-summer rush, but blueberries arrive when the days are long, the fields are warm, and a morning outside can still end with muffins cooling on the counter by afternoon.